objektwerks/healthcharts/README.md

 HealthCharts
 ------------
->Healthcharts is an open source project governed by the GPL.V3 license.
-The project objective is
+>Healthcharts is an open source project, governed by the GPL.V3 license, with the
->to build useful health charts initially sourced by simple csv/txt files.
+>singular objective of providing useful health charts sourced by simple csv/txt files.

 Charts
 ------